mike-st/adapt-tilesMenu/README.md

 ## Settings Overview

-The attributes listed below are used in *contentObjects.json* to configure **BoxMenu**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-boxmenu/blob/master/example.json).
-Visit the [**BoxMenu** wiki](https://github.com/adaptlearning/adapt-contrib-boxmenu/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).
+The attributes listed below are used in *contentObjects.json* to configure **Box Menu**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-boxmenu/blob/master/example.json).
+Visit the [**Box Menu** wiki](https://github.com/adaptlearning/adapt-contrib-boxmenu/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes